 The most frequent causes of sciatica pain, known more commonly in medical circles simply as sciatica, can include:

 - A narrowing of the spine (spinal stenosis)

 All of these compress part of the sciatic nerve, and this causes inflammation, pain, and even numbness, in the affected leg.

 Being involved in a car accident can easily lead to any of the circumstances listed above, which can result in sciatica pain.
 Many people experience sciatic nerve pain after car accident injuries, and this lingering pain can severely hamper quality of life for the injured.
 Further severe complications of sciatica can include permanent nerve damage, or incontinence.
 Whether it’s an inability to work, compromised leisure time, or a negative impact on sleeping habits, sciatica pain from a car accident can leave injured individuals dealing with the consequences of a car accident for months, or even years, after the event.

 Suffering sciatica pain from car accident injuries?
 Avrek Law may be able to help.

 In many cases, the answer to the question, “Can a car accident cause sciatica pain?” is “Yes.”
 If you’re suffering from sciatica pain, get in touch with Avrek today.
 Our team of skilled personal injury attorneys have the knowledge and experience necessary to build strong cases for car accident and sciatica injury victims.
-Our proven track record of recovering more than $750,000,000 for our clients in California, Arizona, and Nevada speaks for itself.
+Our proven track record of recovering more than $1 Billion for our clients speaks for itself.
 Fill out our form for a free consultation – we’re here to help!